felixahlcrona/BlazorProjects/README.md

 # Blazor experimental projects
 https://felixahlcrona.azurewebsites.net/

-Having a blast coding with Blazor so trying it out to see what's possible.

 Following projects are just for fun, usually done late weekends with a few beers.
 Code quality 404

 ## Subtitlefinder